N1x0/Winconfig/README.md

 * Auto completion

 ### 2.Excel/Word/Outlook Quick Access Toolbar
-Probably the least useful to others but I like it, just have a look
+Probably the least useful to others but I like it, just have a look.
+The one that's actually being used the most is obviously the excel one.
+I use the numpad a lot and most of these are set up in such a way that I can fully utilize this for features that otherwise would take *4+* characters

 ### 3. VBE Theme color editor
 A custom editor I found [here](https://github.com/dimitropoulos/VBECustomColors) on github.